RhoInc/open-source-handbook/README.md

 The [MIT license](https://opensource.org/licenses/MIT).

 Licenses should be copyrighted for the year the tool is released, and any subsequent years that see a release.
 For example, v1.0 of a tool was released in 2015, but has not had any subsequent updates, use "Copyright (c) 2015 Rho Inc."  However, if that same tool had a subsequent release of v1.1, v1.2, and v2.0 in 2016, use "Copyright (c) 2015-2016 Rho Inc."

+## How should I give credit for contributions and borrowed content in my project?

+Open source can be confusing when it comes to intellectual property, but luckily there are a few ways to accredit content.
+First, GitHub keeps an audit trail for commits made to your repo by other users, keeping track of who has worked on the project.
+While that list does capture the work that has been done, it is also good practice to include a list of contributors on the bottom of the first page in your wiki.
+This list should capture external collaborators, links to borrowed content, and attributions for repo inspiration.
+When copying and pasting code in the repo itself, it is best practice to include a link to the content's original source in a comment.

+## When editing a wiki, can I edit it online directly or should I make a local copy and push the edits to master when I'm done?

+According to the Open Source Committee, it is preferred that you clone a local copy if you are making significant changes to your wiki to avoid potential confusion with your audience.
+If you opt to make a minor change to your wiki, you can do it directly on the wiki, but please include the following note, "This wiki is in development", while you work.

+## What should I name my repo?

+According to GitHub's Git Style Guide and the precedence set here at Rho, the following are considered best practices for naming a repo:
+- General
+ * Use short, descriptive names
+ * Use dashes to separate words
+ * Use lowercase throughout
+- R
+ * Avoid hyphens
+ * Match project name to package
+- sas
+ * Use sas-"name" to be consistent with existing sas repos

+Additionally, ideal repo names are:
+- Descriptive
+- Readable
+- Consistent
+- Contextual
+- Future-friendly
+- Extensible
+- Reusable